Chimay-0426/billboard_chartdata_scraping/README.md

-# Billboard Hotchart100 scraping Code
+# Billboard Japanese Hotchart 100 scraping Code

  This is a repository which explains the scraping code of Billboard Japanese Hotchart100 data.
 This is unique code for Japanese Hotchart100.
 Other country chart page whose HTML is a little bit different.
 Maybe, this code does not work for other country.